In 1970, two psychologists did a very interesting experiment called the “The Good Samaritan experiment”.

 It's at times like these that we sip from our cup of helplessness and ask that question, “how can we help?”
 It's at this time that we have to step up and act.

 That's just the first act of kindness, however.
 There's more.
 Like letting someone know how they changed your life.
-And be specific about it.
+And being specific about it.

 2: Tell someone how they changed your life and be specific